idaholab/malamute/doc/content/source/materials/StainlessSteelElectricalConductivity.md

-# StainlessSteelElectricalResistivity
+# StainlessSteelElectricalConductivity

-!syntax description /Materials/StainlessSteelElectricalResistivity
+!syntax description /Materials/StainlessSteelElectricalConductivity

 ## Description

-This material computes the electrical resistivity, in $\Omega$/m, for AISI 304 stainless steel based on the material properties given for a spark plasma sintering die in [!citep](cincotti2007sps).
+This material computes the electrical conductivity, in m/$\Omega$, as the inverse of the electrical resistivity, in $\Omega$/m, for AISI 304 stainless steel based on the material properties given for a spark plasma sintering die in [!citep](cincotti2007sps).
 This electrical material property is computed solely as a function of temperature, T:
 \begin{equation}
   \label{eqn:electrical_resistivity}
   k = 1.575 \times 10^{-15} T^3 - 3.236 \times 10^{-12} T^2 + 2.724 \times 10^{-9} T + 1.364 \times 10^{-7}